junxit/us-congress-bills-117/metadata.md

 - 2022-07-14 — The previous question was ordered pursuant to the rule.
 - 2022-07-14 — The title of the measure was amended.
 Agreed to without objection.
 - 2022-07-14 — VACATING THE YEAS AND NAYS ON AMENDMENT NO. 451 - Mr. Malinowski asked unanimous consent that the ordering of the yeas and nays on amendment numbered 451 printed in Part A of House Report 117-405 be vitiated to the end that the amendment be withdrawn.
 Agreed to without objection.
+- 2022-07-28 — Received in the Senate.
+- 2022-08-03 — Read twice.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 467.